howonlee/mertonon/essays/estimates.md

 "So what's your estimate for this task?"

 If you're a callow youth, you give your offhand take.
-If you're not, you give a suitably grimly-considered prognosis or start hemming and hawing or try to wriggle out of it like a worm caught in a bird's mouth.
+If you're not, you give a suitably considered and well-padded prognosis, or start hemming and hawing, or try to wriggle out of it like a worm caught in a bird's mouth.

 Either way, that's not the doom that comes for you.